abakedjoetato/Morefixes/README.md

 - **Player Rivalries**: Track nemesis and prey relationships between players
 - **Bounty System**: Place bounties on players and claim rewards for fulfilling them
 - **Server Statistics**: Detailed statistics for each game server
-- **Web Dashboard**: View leaderboards, stats, and player information on a responsive web interface
 - **Historical Parsing**: Process historical game logs to build a comprehensive statistics database

-## Running the Complete System on Replit
+## Running the Bot on Replit

 ### Quick Start Guide

-1. **Start the System**: Simply click the **Run** button at the top of the Replit interface.
+1. **Start the Bot**: Simply click the **Run** button at the top of the Replit interface.
 2. **Monitor Status**: Watch the console for startup messages.
 You should see:
+   - "Connected to MongoDB"
+   - "Bot is ready!"
-   - "Starting Tower of Temptation PvP Statistics System..."
+   - "Logged in as Tower of Temptation PvP Statistics Bot"
-   - "Discord Bot started with PID [number]"
-   - "Web Application started with PID [number]"
-   - "All components started successfully!"
-3. **Access Components**:
-   - Web Dashboard: Available at the Replit webview
-   - Discord Bot: Will appear online in your Discord server
+3. **Accessing the Bot**: The bot will appear online in your Discord server
-4. **Stop the System**: Click the **Stop** button to terminate all processes.
+4. **Stop the Bot**: Click the **Stop** button to terminate the process.

-### Running Individual Components
+### Using the Discord Bot Workflow

-You can also run just the Discord bot or just the web application using Replit workflows:
+You can also run the Discord bot using Replit workflows:

 1. Go to the "Tools" tab in Replit
 2. Select "Workflows"
-3. Choose one of the following:
-   - "Discord Bot" - Runs only the Discord bot
-   - "Web Application" - Runs only the web dashboard
-   - "Complete System" - Runs both components together
+3. Click the "Run" button next to "Discord Bot"

 ### Troubleshooting

-If the system fails to start:
+If the bot fails to start:
 - Check that all required environment variables are set in Replit Secrets
-- Verify MongoDB and PostgreSQL connections are working
+- Verify MongoDB connection is working
 - Check Discord token validity and permissions

 For detailed instructions, see [RUNNING_THE_BOT.md](RUNNING_THE_BOT.md).

-## System Architecture
+## Bot Architecture

-The Tower of Temptation PvP Statistics System consists of two main components:
+The Tower of Temptation PvP Statistics Bot is designed with a modular architecture:

-### 1. Discord Bot
+### Discord Bot Components

-The Discord bot component is responsible for:
+The Discord bot is responsible for:
 - Interacting with users via Discord commands
 - Processing game statistics from CSV files
 - Managing player leaderboards and rivalries
 - Handling the bounty system
 - Providing real-time statistics via Discord embeds

-### 2. Web Dashboard

-The web application provides:
-- A visual overview of PvP statistics
-- Leaderboards for top players
-- Rivalry tracking and visualization
-- Admin controls for system configuration
-- Server performance statistics

 ## Environment Variables

-The system requires the following environment variables:
+The bot requires the following environment variables:

-### Discord Bot
 - `DISCORD_TOKEN`: Your Discord bot token
 - `BOT_APPLICATION_ID`: Your Discord application ID
 - `HOME_GUILD_ID`: Discord ID of your home/main guild
 - `MONGODB_URI`: MongoDB connection string

-### Web Dashboard
-- `DATABASE_URL`: PostgreSQL database connection string
-- `SESSION_SECRET`: Secret key for session management
-- `PORT`: Web server port (default: 5000)

 ## Multi-Guild Isolation

-The Tower of Temptation PvP Statistics System is designed with robust multi-guild isolation:
+The Tower of Temptation PvP Statistics Bot is designed with robust multi-guild isolation:

 - Each Discord server (guild) has its own isolated data
 - Player statistics are tracked separately for each guild